mui/material-ui/docs/src/pages/demos/snackbars/snackbars.md

 ---
+title: Snackbar React component
 components: Snackbar, SnackbarContent
 ---

 # Snackbars

-[Snackbars](https://material.io/archive/guidelines/components/snackbars-toasts.html) provide brief feedback about an operation through a message - typically at the bottom of the screen.
+<p class="description">Snackbars provide brief messages about app processes through a message - typically at the bottom of the screen</p>

+[Snackbars](https://material.io/design/components/snackbars.html) inform users of a process that an app has performed or will perform.
+They appear temporarily, towards the bottom of the screen.
+They shouldn’t interrupt the user experience, and they don’t require user input to disappear.

 Snackbars contain a single line of text directly related to the operation performed.
 They may contain a text action, but no icons.

+#### Frequency

 Only one snackbar may be displayed at a time.